BradleyA/git-TEST-commit-automation/hooks/README.md

     git add sample.sh
     git commit -m 'Second change to sample.sh'

 Two test cases were run and two test cases have passed.
 When you make changes to sample.sh and run Git commit, post-commit will search for test cases to run in TEST/sample.sh/ directory.
-To add additional default SA- test case, edit TEST/sample.sh/SA-setup.sh and remove the starting comment '#'.
+To add additional default SA- test case, edit TEST/sample.sh/SA-setup.sh file and remove the starting comment '#'.

-How to edit this shit FVT-setup.sh and SA-setup.sh . . .
-Or  make another script or option to existing script

-    cd <into Git repository direcory where <FILE_TO_BE_TESTED> is located. mkdir -p TEST/<FILE_TO_BE_TESTED>/
-    cd TEST/<FILE_TO_BE_TESTED>/
+**Create custom test cases**

+Create a test case in directory, TEST/<FILE_TO_BE_TESTED>/, in the same direcory of the <FILE_TO_BE_TESTED>.
+There are two locations to place your custom test case.
+For test cases designed only for one file, use TEST/<FILE_TO_BE_TESTED>/ directory.
+For test cases designed to be shared for more than one files use hooks/EXAMPLES/ directory.
+Currently SA-* and FVT-* test cases are the only test cases supported by post-commit.

-Create a test case in directory, TEST/<FILE_TO_BE_TESTED>/, and name the file 'FVT-<test-case-name-no-dot-001>' (example: FVT-option-help-001).
+and name the file 'FVT-<test-case-name-no-dot-001>' (example: FVT-option-help-001).
 Place the expected results from the test case into a file with the same test case name but add '.expcted' ('dot'expected).
 In your test case, pipe the output into a file with the same name but add '.test-case-output'.
 Append the following lines into your test case:

 # Memo: